HaaLeo/digital-manufacturing-platform/README.md

 # 3DPrinter using Hyperledger Composer

-A Blockchain application using Hyperledger Composer for buying and printing 3D Printer models.
+A Blockchain application using Hyperledger Composer and BigchainDB for buying and printing 3D Printer models.

+The idea is that designers can upload their original design models and set a price each model.
+These models are avaliable to the end-users for 3D printing.
+The end-users can select which models they want to print and then the designer must upload a copy of the already bought models.
+Finally, the printer will print the 3D object and transfer the money to the corresponding designer.

 ## Running the Application